Medical Marijuana For Maryland & Delaware VetsGreen Relief Health Admin

-There are many ways that veterans can benefit from Maryland medical marijuana.
+There are many ways that veterans can benefit from Maryland or Delaware medical marijuana.
 Unfortunately, many veterans have either experienced a debilitating physical injury or are suffering from conditions such as PTSD or anxiety.

 Studies for treating PTSD and anxiety with medical marijuana are bountiful.
 Studies on the use of medical marijuana have found that cannabis can help alleviate insomnia, nightmares, stress, anxiety, and depression due to the euphoric and uplifting effects of THC.
 THC and CBD have been linked to decreasing inflammation in the body which reduces chronic pain and spasticity.
 There are also studies that suggest that medical marijuana has been shown to dull the ‘fight or flight’ impulses and flashbacks that cause hyperarousal in those with PTSD.

-How Maryland Veterans Get Certified For Medical Marijuana
+How Maryland Or Delaware Veterans Get Certified For Medical Marijuana

-The certification process for veterans is like other patients in Maryland.
-The first part of the certification process is for the veteran to apply with the Maryland Medical Cannabis Commission (MMCC).
+The certification process for veterans is like other patients in Maryland or Delaware.
+The first part of the certification process in Maryland is for the veteran to apply with the Maryland Medical Cannabis Commission (MMCC).
 This process requires verifying your address and submitting a passport photo for your medical ID card.
 Once the MMCC reviews your application they will give you a medical ID number.
 This is the number your medical marijuana doctor will need to certify you.